jjNford/chrome-ex-oauth2/README.md

 </p>
 ===============================

-ChromeAuth2 is Chrome Extension OAuth2 Library that provides a straight-forward and easy to use alternative to launch an OAuth2 Flows within a Chrome Extension.
+ChromeAuth2 is a Chrome Extension OAuth2 Library that provides a straight-forward and easy to use alternative to launch an OAuth2 Flows within a Chrome Extension.

-By using ChromeAuth2 you would be able to start an authorization process from a Chrome Extension popup.html view and retrieve an OAuth2 token that can be later used from your popup.js or background.js scripts.
+By using ChromeAuth2 you would be able to start an authorization process from a Chrome Extension `popup.html` view.
+ChromeAuth2 would then complete the authorization "dance" and store the token in a a Chrome Storage instance that can be accessed from any script of your extension.

 How To Use
 ----------
 1. Add the following to your extension manifest:

-	Note: The `permissions` url and `content_script` > `matches` URL are determined by the API you are requesting authorization for.
+	The `permissions` url and `content_script` > `matches` URL are determined by the API you are requesting authorization for.
 We will be requesting permission to launch tabs and use the Chrome native storage.

+	We also would need to grant permission to an injection script ('injection.js') that would be launched to complete the OAuth dance.
+Please have in mind that you need to replace the "matches" URL with your OAuth Redirection URL.
+The injection would be launched after hitting the Redirection URL.
+In this case you would need to replace `https://github.com/robots.txt*` with the URL you setup with your authorization provider.

 	```text
 	{